 The Selection Committee will assess each applicant from the national pool based on the following criteria:

 The NPO and Selection Committee will review all applications.
-Finalists will be scheduled for in-person interviews in Washington DC.
+Finalists will be scheduled for virtual interviews.